lrossi95/lrossi95.github.io/content/papers/paper2/index.md

 date: 2024-05-01
 tags: ["Eurovision", "Music Industry", "Voting"]
 author: ["Pietro Battiston","Marco Magnani","Dimitri Paolini","Luca Rossi"]
-description: "We analyze the strategic proofness of positional voting systems using Eurovision Song Contest data.
-Our findings reveal strategic voting behaviors, particularly among jury members, influenced by semifinal stage information rather than song quality, suggesting strategic considerations drive voter choices."
+description: "This article analyzes the strategic robustness of positional voting systems using Eurovision Song Contest data.
+Our findings reveal strategic voting behaviors, particularly among jury members, influenced by information from the semifinal stage rather than the quality of the songs."
-summary: "We analyze the strategic proofness of positional voting systems using Eurovision Song Contest data.
-Our findings reveal strategic voting behaviors, particularly among jury members, influenced by semifinal stage information rather than song quality, suggesting strategic considerations drive voter choices."
+summary: "This article analyzes the strategic robustness of positional voting systems using Eurovision Song Contest data.
+Our findings reveal strategic voting behaviors, particularly among jury members, influenced by information from the semifinal stage rather than the quality of the songs."

 ---
 ##### Download